TEParsons/Iuncterra/source/places/ordo_atkan/military.md

 ---

-***Pack Tactics.*** The keshik has advantage on attack rolls against a creature if at least one of its allies is within 5 feet of the creature and the ally isn't incapacitated.
+**Pack Tactics.** The keshik has advantage on attack rolls against a creature if at least one of its allies is within 5 feet of the creature and the ally isn't incapacitated.

-🐎 ***Encircle.*** One or more keshik uses their movement to continuously rides in a circle (radius 20ft. + 5ft. for each keshik circling) around a target.
-Circling keshik take their action together by attacking with the **recurve bow**, but rather than rolling to hit, each keshik rolls 1d4 for cardinal direction (clockwise with 1 as north) and all entities inside the circle who aren't behind cover are hit.
+🐎 **Encircle.** One or more keshik uses their movement to continuously ride in a circle (radius 20ft. + 5ft. for each keshik) around a target.
+Circling keshik take their action together by attacking with the **recurve bow**, but rather than rolling to hit, each keshik rolls 1d4 for cardinal direction (clockwise with 1 as north) and all entities inside the circle who aren't behind cover from that direction are hit.

 ---